trpc-group/trpc-cpp/docs/en/trpc_protocol_service.md

 [中文](../zh/trpc_protocol_service.md)

 # Overview

 Compared to the [quick_start](./quick_start.md)t, this document focuses more on server-side development using the tRPC protocol and provides more comprehensive and detailed content.
 Developers can learn from this article about

-- The way to generate tRPC stub code using ProtoBuf IDL files.
+- The way to generate tRPC stub code using Protobuf IDL files.
 - The basic process of tRPC protocol server-side development
 - To enable the use of server-side plugins.
 - Some features of the framework, such as setting callbacks during service initialization.